C-BerryTrans: A C++ code for first-principles calculation of Berry-curvature-driven anomalous Hall and Nernst conductivities: Abstract

 \section{Abstract}

 We present \textit{C-BerryTrans}, a C++ code designed for \textit{first-principles} calculations of Berry-curvature-driven transverse transport properties, namely the anomalous Hall conductivity (AHC) \textit{i.e.}, $\sigma_{\mu \nu}^{AHC}$ and anomalous Nernst conductivity (ANC) \textit{i.e.}, $\alpha_{\mu \nu}^{ANC}$.
 The code directly extracts eigenvalues and momentum-matrix elements from WIEN2k calculations and evaluates the Berry curvature ($\boldsymbol\Omega$) using a Kubo-like formalism, thereby avoiding the interpolation errors inherent in Wannier-based approaches.
 To ensure computational efficiency, \textit{C-BerryTrans} parallelizes $\boldsymbol\Omega$ evaluation over \textbf{\textit{k}}-points using OpenMP and stores band-resolved curvature data in binary format, significantly reducing memory usage.
 This design enables rapid post-processing of AHC and ANC over a wide range of temperature ($T$) and chemical potential ($\omega$) values in a single run.
 The code has been benchmarked on well-studied ferromagnetic materials- Fe, Fe$_3$Ge, Pd, Fe$_3$Al, and Co$_2$FeAl.
-For Fe, the $\sigma_{xy}^{AHC}$ is obtained to be $\sim$775 ($\sim$744) $S/cm$ at 0 (300) K. In case of Fe$_3$Ge, the calculated value of $\sigma_{xy}^{AHC}$ is found to be 311 $S/cm$ at 300 K. Nextly, for Co$_2$FeAl, the magnitude of computed value of $\sigma_{xy}^{AHC}$ at 2 K is found to be $\sim$56 $S/cm$.
+For Fe, the $\sigma_{xy}^{AHC}$ is obtained to be $\sim$775 ($\sim$744) $S/cm$ at 0 (300) $K$.
+In case of Fe$_3$Ge, the calculated value of $\sigma_{xy}^{AHC}$ is found to be 311 $S/cm$ at 300 $K$.
+Nextly, for Co$_2$FeAl, the magnitude of computed value of $\sigma_{xy}^{AHC}$ at 2 $K$ is found to be $\sim$56 $S/cm$.
 Moving further, the room temperature magnitude of $\alpha_{xy}^{ANC}$ for Pd is obtained to be $\sim$0.97 $AK^{-1}m^{-1}$.
-In case of Fe$_3$Al, the maximum magnitude of $\alpha_{xy}^{ANC}$ for $T\leq$500 K is computed as $\sim$2.83 $AK^{-1}m^{-1}$.
-Lastly, for Co$_2$FeAl, the value of $\alpha_{xy}^{ANC}$ is obtained to be $\sim$0.10 $AK^{-1}m^{-1}$ at 300 K. These results show excellent agreement with previously reported data.
+In case of Fe$_3$Al, the maximum magnitude of $\alpha_{xy}^{ANC}$ for $T\leq$500 $K$ is computed as $\sim$2.83 $AK^{-1}m^{-1}$.
+Lastly, for Co$_2$FeAl, the value of $\alpha_{xy}^{ANC}$ is obtained to be $\sim$0.10 $AK^{-1}m^{-1}$ at 300 $K$.
+These results show excellent agreement with previously reported data.
 With its accuracy, scalability, and user-friendly workflow, \textit{C-BerryTrans} provides a powerful tool for exploring $\boldsymbol\Omega$-driven transport phenomena and is well suited for high-throughput materials discovery.
+The code further enables the evaluation of $\boldsymbol\Omega$-derived AHC/ANC contributions along user-defined high-symmetry \textbf{\textit{k}}-point paths.
+This provides valuable microscopic insight into how specific band-structure features contribute to $\boldsymbol\Omega$-driven AHC/ANC.
 Additionally, the code is equipped with a visualization module that allows analysis of \textbf{\textit{k}}-point contributions to AHC or ANC in any material.
-This further enhances its capability for exploring topological materials.
+This further enhances its capability for exploring topological materials.\\